Real Madrid 0-1 Tottenham: Kane increases Madrid's pre-season pain

-Real Madrid's poor pre-season continued with a lacklustre 1-0 defeat to Tottenham in the Audi Cup on Tuesday.

-England captain Harry Kane scored the only goal at the Allianz Arena, where last season's Champions League finalists were comfortably the better side for long periods.
+England captain Harry Kane scored the only goal at the Allianz Arena, where last season's Champions League finalist was comfortably the better side for long periods.

 Zinedine Zidane will be hoping for an upturn on the field soon as the Gareth Bale saga rumbles on.

-Madrid, who begin their LaLiga campaign at Celta Vigo on August 17, lost to Bayern Munich and drew with Arsenal before their recent trip to the United States concluded with a chastening 7-3 reverse against rivals Atletico Madrid.
+Madrid, which begins its LaLiga campaign at Celta Vigo on 17 August, lost to Bayern Munich and drew with Arsenal before their recent trip to the United States concluded with a chastening 7-3 reverse against rivals Atletico Madrid.

 Los Blancos might have suffered a similarly painful first half if not for the efforts of Keylor Navas, who got down sharply to prevent Raphael Varane from turning Danny Rose's cross into his own net.